sesenlik/node-red-contrib-persistent-global-context/README.md

 # node-red-contrib-persistent-global-context

-A <a href="http://nodered.org" target="_new">Node-RED</a> Node that writes all data stored in Global Context to a to local filesystem to keep program data between Node-Red instance deployments and restarts.
+A <a href="http://nodered.org" target="_new">Node-RED</a> Node that writes all data stored in Global Context to local filesystem to keep program data between Node-Red instance deployments and restarts.

 ## Install